beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 coverCredits: Photo by Pratik Patel on Unsplash
 coverAlt: A picture of an orange shell from some marine animal, on a black sand beach.
 The sea can be seen in the background, blurry and desaturated, with some rocks delimiting the other side of a creek.
 excerpt: >
-  A collection of tips and tricks for fish shell I wished I knew about a long time ago.
+  A collection of tips and tricks for the fish shell I wish I had known about a long time ago.
 ---

 <script lang="ts">